 - Usual Security Measures

-- Understanding IoT System Risks & Challenges
+- Understanding IoT System Risks and Challenges

 - OWASP – Top 10 Security Risks and Consumer IoT Security Guidance

 - Understanding the Challenges of IoT Security